Generic Name: warfarin (oral) (WAR far in)

 Coumadin may also be used for purposes not listed in this medication guide.

-You should not take Coumadin if you have a bleeding disorder, blood in your urine or stools, stomach bleeding, an infection of the lining of your heart, bleeding in your brain, recent or upcoming surgery, or if you need a spinal tap or epidural.
+You should not take Coumadin if you are prone to bleeding because of a medical condition, if you have an upcoming surgery, or if you need a spinal tap or epidural.
 Do not take Coumadin if you cannot take it on time every day.

 Before taking this medicine

-You should not take Coumadin if you are allergic to warfarin, or if you have:
+You should not take Coumadin if you are allergic to warfarin, or if:

 a blood cell disorder (such as low red blood cells or low platelets);

-an infection of the lining of your heart (bacterial endocarditis);
+an infection of the lining of your heart.

-Coumadin can make you bleed more easily, especially if you have:
+Coumadin can make you bleed more easily, especially if you have ever had:

 congestive heart failure;